NNA/cucumber-snapshot/README.md

-# Cucumber-Snapshot: Design doesn't move !
+# Cucumber-Snapshot: Unchanged UX

-The purpose of this tool is to make the design of the website doesn't change after a change in CSS / Javascript.
+The purpose of this tool is to make the design of the website doesn't change even after a tiny change in HTML / CSS / Javascript.
 Cucumber is great to test the Website behave in defined way.
 Great but not enough !
-What if an unclose "<div>" completely breaks the layout of your homepage?
-Do you think it is good enough ?
+What if an unclose div completely breaks the layout of your homepage?
+Do you think it is well tested ?
 I don't.

 ## Install:
 1) Install gem